 Registration is now open for the complete SPEX online workshop in English, from April 15 to July 30, 2022, in our e-learning platform.

 The complete SPEX workshop lasts three months.
 It will allow you to experience SPEX on yourself: a journey through all aspects of your life, to create your own autobiographical visual project in the form of an artist photo book, which will be shared with the group (and other SPEX participants) in the platform at the end of the workshop.
 It consists of a series of exercises or self-portrait themes to stimulate your creative process.
 The objective of SPEX is to transform your emotions and experiences into photographic works, to work on the multiple perceptions of your images to amplify your perception of yourself, others and the world.
 The result of these processes is increased knowledge of yourself and your potential, empowerment and increased self-esteem (see below the participants’ feedbacks).
 The full workshop will give you access to the SPEX facilitator training in English starting during the fall 2022.

 How does the online workshop work?

-– You connect whenever you want, except for the 4 group Zooms (September 24, October 29, November 26 and December 15, all from 7 to 9pm CEST Rome time) , other sub-group Zooms you will organize with your peer participants and your individual sessions with Cristina.
+– You connect whenever you want, except for the 4 group Zooms (April 16, May 14, June 18 and July 16, all from 7 to 9pm CEST Rome time), other sub-group Zooms you will organize with your peer participants and your individual sessions with Cristina.
 The amount of time required is between 2 and 5 hours per week on a flexible basis, mostly in a non-scheduled basis.

 – You will read the self-portrait exercises, methodology and perception criteria and get inspired by the image galleries.